-Costs and expenses are recognized in the statements of income upon utilization of goods or services at the date they are incurred.
+Costs and expenses are recognized in the statements of income upon utilization of goods or services during the period they are incurred.
 General and administrative expenses include salaries and employee benefits, taxes related expenses, professional fees and other operational expenses.